So much of skin damage and premature aging, such as wrinkling and freckling of the skin, is due to exposure to the sun’s harsh UV rays.

-You should also avoid being in the sun between the hours of 10am and 4pm because during those times sun is at its most intense and can cause sunburn in just 20 minutes!
+You should also avoid being in the sun between the hours of 10am and 4pm because during those times sun is at its most intense and can cause sunburn.

 It is also a known fact that activity in the sun is better than inactivity, i.e. a person running around and playing or being active on the beach is most likely to gain an overall tan, rather than someone who lays down sunbaking (who not only has an uneven tan, but usually has increased risk of sunburn).
 Of course though, no-one should either lie in the sun or frolic on the beach without strong sun protection.